getpopper/popper/docs/sections/guides.md

   - jupyterlab=1.0
 ```

-To run the Jupyter Lab environment, first add a new step to the workflow in `wf.yml`
+To launch JupyterLab, first add a new step to your workflow in `wf.yml`
 ```yaml
 - id: "notebook"
   uses: "./containers/"